learn-co-curriculum/phrg-case-statements-readme/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/case-statements-readme' title='case Statements'>case Statements</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/case-statements-readme'>Case Statements</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/case-statements-readme'>About Ruby Case Statements</a> on Learn.co and start learning to code for free.</p>